belluga/belluga_now_docker/foundation_documentation/endpoints_mvp_contracts.md

 - Search matches `title`, `content`, or any `artists[].name` (case-insensitive).
 - Categories filter matches `type.slug` or event categories when available (case-insensitive).
 - Tags filter matches any `tags[]` on the event (case-insensitive).
+- Taxonomy filter matches any `taxonomy_terms` attached to the venue or participants (case-insensitive).
 - If `origin_lat`/`origin_lng` are provided, filter within `max_distance_meters` (default 50000); if no matches, fall back to the unfiltered list.

 **Response (minimum):**